e-gov/DHX/Overview.md

 # Document exchange protocol DHX

-Developed by Estonian Information System Agency 2015-2016
+Developed by Estonian Information System Authority in 2015-2016

 ### Purpose
 * standardised and simple method to exchange documents